-Rotonda West, FL Is a quiet, deed-restricted community with seven sub-neighborhoods.
+Rotonda West, FL, is a beautiful, quiet, deed-restricted community with seven sub-neighborhoods.
 The master-planned community is spread over twelve square miles, and there is something unique about Rotonda West; it is the only city in Florida with the distinct and unusual shape of a wagon wheel.

 Rotonda West consists of Seven Neighborhoods.